nico-aero/Detox/docs/Guide.Contributing.md

 ./gradlew assembleFromBinDebug
 ```

-To run from Android Studio, React Native's `react.gradle` script may require `node` to be in path.
+To run from Android Studio, React Native’s `react.gradle` script may require `node` to be in path.
 On MacOS, environment variables can be exported to desktop applications by adding the following to your `.bashrc`/`.zshrc`:

 ```sh